On this page

 - commitment to advocacy for a multicultural Australia

 - a high degree of competence in more than one language and culture

 - outstanding qualities including community leadership

 - the ability to operate across cultures.

-The award is announced and presented at an award ceremony held at Government House in January each year.
+- the award will be announced and presented at an awards ceremony to be held in Government House in January 2018

 Award winner: Corey Kirkham